-- iii.
+- ii.
+It is caused by a virus which is transmitted through the exchange of bodily fluid and is primarily passed on through sexual contact. - iii.
 The AIDS virus can be transmitted through blood products.
 However, the risk of contracting AIDS from a blood transfusion is minimal and said to be about one in 1,000,000. - iv.
 There is no evidence of the spread of the virus to children through other means at this time. - 20.3 The confidentiality of medical information must be adhered to regarding an infected child. - 20.4 Educators will carry out routine hygiene precautions at all times to prevent the spread of any infections by following the service's relevant policies and procedures. - 20.5 Educators will exercise care in regards to the exposure of bodily fluids and blood and the service's hygiene practices will be used to prevent the spread of infection.
 Similarly, if the need arises to perform CPR on a child infected with HIV a disposable mouth to mouth mask will be used. - 20.7 Children who have abrasions or open wounds will cover them while at the service.
 If these abrasions cannot be covered for any reason, the child will have to be excluded from the service until the wound has healed or can be covered. - 20.8 Educators and other staff who have been infected by HIV are not obliged to inform their employer but are expected to act in a safe and responsible manner at all times to minimise the risk of infection. - 20.9 No child, educator, other staff, parent or other visitor to the service will be denied First Aid at any time.